 Consistent recycling helps to conserve resources.
 DICOTA focuses on sustainable alternatives when selecting materials.
-The main material for our Eco BASE, Eco SCALE, Eco SELECT, Eco PRO as well as for the SELECT collection is made out of 100% mechanically recycled PET.
+The main material for our Eco BASE, Eco SCALE, Eco SELECT, Eco PRO as well as for the Eco MOTION collection is made out of 100% mechanically recycled PET.
 This material reduces burdens on the environment without compromising on quality, look and feel.

-Currently over 20% of the full DICOTA range is made of recycled material and each product gives a new live to 6-19 PET bottles.
-Since the launch of the ECO Products, DICOTA has produced over 450,000 carrying solutions out of recycled PET.
-While doing so we’ve been able to give a new live to over 3.9 million PET bottles (0.5l).
+Currently over 80% of the full DICOTA range is made of recycled material and each product gives a new live to 6-45 PET bottles.
+Since the launch of the ECO Products, DICOTA has produced over 1 million carrying solutions out of recycled PET.
+While doing so we’ve been able to give a new live to over 9.9 million PET bottles (0.5l).
 By the end of 2022, 95% of the carrying solutions (shoulder bags, backpacks and trolleys) in our portfolio will be made from recycled PET.

 MECHANICAL PET RECYCLING PROCESS